-The Zakat, Tax, and Customs Authority (ZATCA) has made e-invoicing in the Kingdom of Saudi Arabia (KSA) mandatory from 4th December 2021 for all taxpayers.
-The non-compliance with the KSA e-invoicing regulations will result in penalties.
+The Zakat, Tax, and Customs Authority (ZATCA) has made e-invoicing in the Kingdom of Saudi Arabia (KSA) mandatory from 4 December 2021 for all taxpayers.
+Non-compliance with the KSA e-invoicing regulations will result in penalties.

 Hence, every taxpayer must understand the requirements of the regulation.
-This article explains seven key points you should know about e-invoicing in Saudi Arabia.
+This article explains seven key points about e-invoicing in Saudi Arabia.

 Table of contents